v8/v8.dev/src/docs/merge-patch.md

 tools/release/merge_to_branch.py --branch 2.4 af3cf11 cf33f1b sf3cf09
 ```

-In case you are a V8 committer, feel free to use `TBR` to land the merge if 1) it has approval and 2) the merge was clean and there are no conflicts to resolve.

 ### Option 2: Using [gerrit](https://chromium-review.googlesource.com/)

 Note that this option only works if the patch applies cleanly on the release branch.